mongodb/specifications/source/auth/auth.rst

 Reference Implementation
 ========================

-The Java and .NET drivers currently uses eager authentication and abides by this specification.
+The Java and .NET drivers currently uses eager authentication and abide by this specification.

 Q & A
 =====